kalekje/addtoluatexpath/README.md

 * If you want to add to Lua path (`package.path`) only, include `notex=true` in the argument.
 * If you want to add to tex input path only, include `nolua=true` in the argument. eg. `\RequirePackage[nolua=true, C:/Users/me/Desktop/*, /**]{addtoluatexpath}`
+* The lua functions below are globally defined:
+* `atlp_main(paths_str)` is the main function that runs
+* `atlp_paths = {}` is a table containing all paths added by this package
+* `atlp_find_file(file_str)` is a function that returns the full path of a file, it searches through all paths that were input to this package and returns the first valid.
+If no paths are found, an error is issed

 ## Note
 This package appends to the `package.path` Lua variable and the `\input@path` command (it first uses `\providecommand` to intialize it).